 Authenticity isn’t a joke.
-It has very deep meaning to a high performer.
+It has a very deep meaning to a high performer.
 Anything that brings them deeper self-awareness is worth the time and energy.
-HIgh performers are in it for the long haul.
-They are attracted to mastery and they know the thing they must master first and foremost is themselves.
+High performers are in it for the long haul.
+They are attracted to mastery, and they know the thing they must master first and foremost is themselves.

 They know that they are their best tool for the impact that everything they desire or want to birth into the world comes from them.
 Their energy.

 So they fiercely protect themselves.
-Like Greg McKeown discusses in chapter 6 of Essentialism, they protect the asset.
+As Greg McKeown discusses in Chapter 6 of Essentialism, they protect the asset.

-All the things a high achiever believes stands in their way of success, high performers double down on — sleep, nutrition, taking care of themselves emotionally, financially, and spiritually.
+All the things a high achiever believes stand in their way of success, high performers double down on — sleep, nutrition, and taking care of themselves emotionally, financially, and spiritually.

 High performers get 10x results not because they do 10x the work but because they focus 10x.